MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 }
 ```

 The `autoload` section tells Composer that our namespace / directory mapping follows [PSR-4](https://www.php-fig.org/psr/psr-4/).
 And most importantly, the line `"MoritzLost\\": "src/php/"` tells Composer that all classes under the namespace `MoritzLost` will be located inside the directory `src/php/` (relative to the project root).
-Note that you have to escape the namespace seperator (backslash) with another backslash (see the [documentation](https://getcomposer.org/doc/04-schema.md#autoload) for more information).
+Note that you have to escape the namespace separator (backslash) with another backslash (see the [documentation](https://getcomposer.org/doc/04-schema.md#autoload) for more information).

 After adding the autoload information, you have to tell Composer to refresh the generated autoloader: